 Carbfix has carried out generic cost estimates and process simulations for selected industries, detailing water-, energy requirements and associated operational costs.
-The approach contrast three scenarios for each industrial facility
+Carbfix can be deployed as either a single or two-step solution:

-As a general rule of thumb, carbon capture in water becomes more economical when the volume concentration of CO2 exceeds 10-20%.
-In addition, Carbfix water capture offers the following advantages
+As a general rule of thumb, direct carbon capture in water becomes more economical when the volume concentration of CO2 exceeds 10-20%.
+In addition, Carbfix water capture offers the following advantages:

 - No chemicals used, other than water (or seawater)

 - Co-capture of other soluble gases such as sulfur oxides (SOx), nitrogen oxides (NOx), hydrogen sulfide (H2S) and Fluor (F).
 These polluting gases participate in reactions underground, forming minerals to various extent

-- Less stringent requirements for pipe and casing material that for purified CO2
+- Less stringent requirements for pipe and casing material than for purified CO2

 A simplified process diagram for Carbfix implementation in industry is show below.
 This setup has been in operation in the Hellisheidi geothermal power plant in Iceland since 2014.